SubhasmitaBehera/umaa-java-assignment/Activity 6.md

   +1122 as 12-bit number =(010001100010)

+* Binary number conversion (negative number):-

+  1. Fisrt find the binary no of the given number in positive.
+  2. Then take 1's complement as discussed above
+  3. Then add 1 to it.

 * Negative number in binary format:-

   -55 as 8-bit number = (10110111) [Signed magnitude]  , (11001000)[Signed 1s complement] ,(11001001)[Signed 2s complement]